A common question among new parents is whether or not they need a baby monitor and if they are worth the money.

 It’s important to remember that a baby monitor that is W-Fi-enabled is similar to any other device in your home that’s connected to your WiFi network.

-In theory this means that baby monitors can indeed be hacked.
+In theory this means that these devices can indeed be hacked.

 To help stay safe and reduce the chances of your baby monitor or baby cam being hacked there are certain precautions you can take, including: